udexon/5CSM/SMOCL/README.md

 Where does this lead us?

-Stack machine is only the portal into the bigger world of graph theory, which some believe to be the very foundation of mathematics.
+Stack machine is only the portal into the bigger world of graph theory, which some believe to be the very foundation of mathematics. **_The reverse Polish notation is simply the simplest notation to represent ANYTHING mathematically._**

 Consider the distributive law described in [this article](https://www.linkedin.com/pulse/learning-forth-2018-%E4%BC%8D%E6%A8%91%E7%9B%9B-%E5%8D%9A%E5%A3%AB-liang-ng-ph-d-/).
 How many lines of code would you need to implement the distributive law in other programming languages?
 The solution in RPN is almost trivial.